 Let's start by creating an empty Unity project.
-Open Unity, and create a new project (File → New Project) and select the 3D template.
+Open Unity, create a new project (

 The cube is a bit small and we only see a single face of it.
 To make a nice-looking mapping we want to have as many faces visible as possible.

 Select the cube element and go inside the inspector view.
 Scale its different axis to 3 and rotate it 25° along the Y axis :

 We now see two faces of the cube :

 Let's make the top face visible by moving the camera at 4 on the Y axis and rotating its X axis of a 25° angle :